PeiqinShi/Sleep-model/README.md

 ### Notes
 - Models and training data are loaded from the installed package resources (project `models/` and `data/GABAA.csv`).
 Ensure they are present if running from source.
-- If the console command is not found on Windows, re-activate your environment or run the module form.

 ## Troubleshooting
 - RDKit/DeepChem wheels can be environment-specific.
 If installation via `pip` fails, prefer the Conda-based installation.